Micro-credential

 The School of Nursing’s non-credit micro credential programming in primary care nursing builds on knowledge, skills, and abilities learned in undergraduate nursing education and aims to prepare learners to practice in primary health care clinics such as physicians’ offices and community primary care centers.

 This two-course micro-credential program will assist nurses to develop a systematic process for assessing physical, mental, and functional aspects of patient health as well as improve understanding and expertise in the collection of data and diagnostic formulation.
 Learners will utilize clinical reasoning and decision-making to accurately assess clients to inform nursing diagnoses and comprehensive care plans for health challenges commonly seen in a primary health care setting across the lifespan.
+This micro-credential is part of a series of stackable micro-credentials for primary care nurses.
+For more information on these micro-credentials, please click here.

 OFFERED BY: